 [†] The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle's useful life.
-We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded.
+We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded. # Lubricate the front suspension, kingpin bushings, steering linkage and rear driveline center splines.

-Lubricate the front suspension, ball joints and kingpin bushings, steering linkage and transfer case shift linkage, parking brake cable guides, and brake pedal springs. + A good time to check your brakes is during tire rotation.
++ A good time to check your brakes is during tire rotation.
 See "Brake System Inspection" under "Periodic Maintenance Inspections" in Part C of this schedule.